datacentricdesign/iob22/assignments/01-calculator/step6.md

 # Extra Task 6.1 Accept decimal numbers

 So far, the program converts `string` to `integer`.
 What about a sum of decimal numbers?
-Write the algorithm for converting a decimal number, search on Google the Python syntax for such conversion and upgrade your code.
+Write the algorithm for converting a decimal number, search on Google the Python syntax for such conversion and upgrade the code.

 [Check the code on Replit](https://repl.it/@IO1075/01-calculator-step6-1)